EnviroCentre/monitoring-module/docs/source/dev_intro.rst

 ============

-The HEC-DSS Monitoring Module includes a set of jython scripts that can be used to rapidly set up "tools" to undertake various automated tasks in HEC-DSSVue.
+The HEC-DSS Monitoring Module includes a set of jython scripts that can be used to rapidly set up "tools" to execute various automated tasks in HEC-DSSVue.

 Workflow